AnyFetch/developers.anyfetch.com/guides/creating/document-type.md

 To properly display a document, we need to know some basic information about its underlying schema: which keys can exist, how they should be displayed, etc. This process is achieved using **document-types**.

 > Before reading about creating a new document-type, you may be interested in [projection](/guides/concepts/projection.html) and [templating](/guides/concepts/templating.html).
+> Document-type creation is probably the hardest concept on the anyFetch API, so read those other guides carefully.

 A document-type can be created by `POST`ing to `/document_types`.
 Document-types created this way will only be available to your company and all its subcompanies.